This document is non-normative. It provides an accessible overview of AFPS concepts. The normative specification is spec.md.

 See spec.md, Section 4.1.

-AFPS defines a simplified schema system for three distinct sections in a flow manifest.
-Although they share the same format, they serve different purposes:
+AFPS describes three distinct sections in an agent manifest with JSON Schema.
+Although they share the same wrapper format, they serve different purposes:

-input — per-execution data, supplied each time the flow runs (e.g., a search query, a file to process).
-Consumers should prompt for these values at each execution.output — per-execution result, produced at the end of each run (e.g., a summary, a report).
-Consumers may use this to validate the language model’s response.config — per-deployment settings, configured once and reused across executions (e.g., preferred language, notification threshold).
-Consumers should persist these values.The schema format is intentionally smaller than JSON Schema.
-Every schema must be an object with type: "object" and a properties map:
+input — per-run data, supplied each time the agent runs (e.g., a search query, a file to process).
+Consumers should prompt for these values at each run.output — per-run result, produced at the end of each run (e.g., a summary, a report).
+Consumers may use this to validate the language model’s response.config — per-deployment settings, configured once and reused across runs (e.g., preferred language, notification threshold).
+Consumers should persist these values.Each section is a wrapper with a required schema member (a full JSON Schema 2020-12 object whose container is type: "object" with a properties map) plus optional AFPS metadata (ui_hints, property_order, file_constraints):

 {